 Douglas R. Dechow is researching and writing both a spy novel set during WWII and a nonfiction book about his grand-uncle Harry Dale Park, who died over France in World War II.
-Doug is the Director of Digital Projects at the Center for American War Letters and the Digital Humanities and Science Librarian at Chapman University in Orange, California.
+Doug is Associate Dean of Research and Data Services and former Director of Digital Projects at the Center for American War Letters at Chapman University in Orange, California.

 Doug has talked at libraries and with community groups, has been a featured author at Fall for the Book, and has presented at conferences, including the Association of Writers and Writing Programs conferences.
 He’s also appeared on radio and television; for a sample, check out his appearance on WGN-TV Midday News.